mitsuhiko/lucumr/2024/3/31/skin-in-the-game.rst

 are going to have some unfriendly talks with someone else's legal team.
-While in practice none of my code is important enough that I think something like this will happen, I can absolutely see this happen to large Open Source projects where a rouge employee contributes on their employer's time or otherwise proprietary code.
+While in practice none of my code is important enough that I think something like this will happen, I can absolutely see this happen to large Open Source projects where a rogue employee contributes on their employer's time or otherwise proprietary code.

 I have a heard the sentiment a few times now that one should vet the